agabor/docs/_includes/parse-server/file-adapters.md

 - Pass in --encryptionKey in the command line when starting your server
 - Initialize ParseServer with `encryptionKey="Your file encryptionKey"`.

-An example starting your Parse Server in `index.js` is below:
+An example starting your MSG Server in `index.js` is below:

 ```javascript
 const api = new ParseServer({